Spotlight on Residential Solar in Connecticut webinars

 The series aligns with the opportunities created by the U.S. Environmental Protection Agency’s (EPA) Greenhouse Gas Reduction Fund’s zero emissions technologies for low-income and disadvantaged communities, which will allow states, municipalities, tribes, and others to reduce greenhouse gas (GHG) emissions and other air pollutants, deliver benefits to low-income and disadvantaged communities, and mobilize financing and private capital to stimulate additional deployment of such projects.

-Webinar Two: Financing Residential Solar in Connecticut #1: Insights into Loan Programs, Monday, June 5 at 12 pm EDT
+Webinar Two: Financing Residential Solar in Connecticut #1: Insights into Loan Programs

-The June webinar will focus on the role of financing, delving deeper into the structure and benefits of two loan products: the CT Solar Loan and the Smart-E Loan.
-Using $8 million of repurposed American Recovery and Reinvestment Act (ARRA) funds as credit enhancements, the Green Bank was able to use $25 million in state and federal funds to mobilize $180 million of private capital investment in residential clean energy deployment.
-In a venture with Sungage Financial, the Green Bank supported a clean energy finance entrepreneur in demonstrating the viability of a specific solar loan product.
-In collaboration with nine local community banks and credit unions, the Green Bank’s Smart-E loan provides a second loan loss reserve for unsecured financing of clean energy projects, including residential solar.
+The second webinar in the series focused on the role of financing, delving deeper into the structure and benefits of two loan products: the CT Solar Loan and the Smart-E Loan.
+Together with $8 million of repurposed American Recovery and Reinvestment Act (ARRA) funds as credit enhancements, the Connecticut Green Bank was able to use $25 million in state and these federal funds to mobilize $180 million of private capital investment in residential clean energy deployment.
+In a venture with Sungage Financial, the Connecticut Green Bank supported a clean energy finance entrepreneur to demonstrate the viability of a specific solar loan product – the first solar loan product not secured by a mortgage on the home or a requirement to use solar equipment from a particular manufacturer.
+In collaboration with 13 local community banks and credit unions, the Connecticut Green Bank’s Smart-E loan provides a “second loss” loan loss reserve for unsecured financing of clean energy projects, including residential solar – which encourages these lenders to lend unsecured at affordable interest rates for longer maturities.